 Organizational Communication, Race, Gender, Class, Identity Negotiation, Identification, Member Assimilation

-Director of the Center for Teaching and Learning, California Lutheran University
+Director, Center for Teaching and Learning, California Lutheran University

 Survey Manager, National Opinion Research Center, University of Chicago